 What Is Keratoconus?

 With Keratoconus, the cornea becomes gradually cone shaped, protruding slightly as the corneal tissue thins.
 This condition usually appears between ages 10 and 25, and may continually worsen for a period of years after onset.
 It is often hereditary about 10 percent of sufferers have at least one parent with the condition.
-Campus Eye Group provides care, testing, and treatments for patients with Keratoconus in New Jersey.
+Campus Eye Group provides care, testing, and treatments for our patients with Keratoconus.

 When this condition occurs, early symptoms can include vision that is suddenly cloudy or blurry.
 Sensitivity to light is also common.
 Patients may also find they frequently need new eyeglass prescriptions, as the changing shape of the cornea distorts light entering the eye.
 Some sufferers experience visual disturbances that can make it hard to carry out normal daily activities.
 Night driving can become impossible because of inability to withstand the glare of car lights.